What is Observability in software development?

 In other words, what these APM giants are telling us is that observability gives us the ability to monitor our internal systems just by looking at output data, which is collected through metrics, events, logs and traces.

-Observability: Seeing, Understanding, Explaining
+Observability in software development: Seeing, Understanding, Explaining

 The way I see it, observability is made up of three principles: visibility, understandability and explainability.
 First, we need to be able to see the services and the system components.
 Then we need to be able to perceive and recognize how our code is affected by these different services when it is pushed to production.
 Finally, we need to be able to explain why these changes occurred.